mejia-dev/capstone-time-tracker/Timetracker.md

 			* Deleted GitHub repository.
 Tore down entire project.
 Appears I was pushing too much.
 			* Created a distributed file structure where venv is in a different place than the project data.
 			* Started [new GH repo](https://github.com/mejia-dev/ice_cream_shop).
+			* Began working on getting url and views set up.
+Template is having some trouble rendering.

 * 2024-03-20
 	* 7:58am PST - 9am PST